Death in Paradise: Recurring

 Danny John-Jules, the longest-tenured actor in the series other than Don Warrington and Elizabeth Bourgine, did not return for series eight and was replaced by Shyko Amos, who plays Commissioner Selwyn Patterson's niece, Ruby.

-John-Jules cited his reason for exiting the show as wanting to "leave on a high".
+John-Jules cited his reason for exiting the show as wanting to leave "on a high".
 Both Shyko Amos and Aude Legastelois-Bidé left the show at the conclusion of series 9.

+Harry

+In addition to the human characters, a recurring animal character is "Harry", a lizard who lives at the Detective Inspector's bungalow.
+He appears in almost every episode and acts as a sounding board for the Detective Inspector to discuss the status of the current case and his life experiences.
+Harry is computer-generated.